diazdc/diazdc-pfb2019/Pandas.md

 <br/>

-## Pandas, like R, uses vectorized operations
+## Pandas, like R, works most efficiently with vectorized operations

 <br/>

-This topic can get a bit complicated, so here's there short answer:
+This topic can get a bit complicated, so here's what you need to know:
-In Pandas, the most efficent way to perform operations is rows or columns, rather than each individual.
+The most efficent way to perform operations is across entire rows or columns (vectors), rather than each individual units.

 Details can be found [here](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6) and [here](https://stackoverflow.com/questions/35091979/why-is-vectorization-faster-in-general-than-loops)